Configuration Options

 podScheduling

-• affinity: Optional setting that defines the pod affinity configuration for your HiveMQ platform pods.
-Any valid podAffinity and antiPodAffinity Kubernetes configuration can be used.
+• affinity: Optional setting that defines the affinity configuration for your HiveMQ Platform pods.
+Any valid affinity Kubernetes configuration can be used.

 Example node affinity configuration: